unframework/article-modular-front-end/manuscript/starting-point.md

 To take control of this chaotic situation, we need to start from scratch.
 The best way to learn something is to build it.

 We will start by revisiting the core problem statements of front-end programming and solve them as simply as we can.
 We will then apply well-known fundamental patterns of software engineering to factor the solution into a more maintainable state.
-By doing that we will build up an informed perspective on choice and usage of existing production frameworks.
+That will give us a properly anchored, informed perspective on choice and usage of existing production frameworks.

 First, let's survey our runtime environment as well as our software engineering toolbox.

-So *what* exactly are we programming when we write front-end code?
+*What* exactly are we programming when we write front-end code?
 Where does our program run, and what are its inputs and outputs?

 ## Runtime Environment